-Exhibit B-8 in the confidential Attachment B, provides an overview of the feeders identified for undergrounding of the mainline based on the criticality of the load served and other aspects discussed above.
-See Appendix 1 for details on the sorting of the feeders.
+Appendix 1 contains on the feeders identified for undergrounding of the mainline based on the criticality of the load served and other aspects discussed above.

 Finally, 45 feeders were identified as potentially having issues with the interconnection of PV systems in the next 5 years, of which 30 (66%) have at least one section at 4.16 kV and it would highly benefit from upgrading to 13.2 kV.
 The exhibit below shows the total number of feeders identified as candidates for requiring upgrades for the integration of distributed generation (Appendix 1 provides additional details).